 Students may apply for an award from the Seear Fund for travel in relation to their dissertation research, up to a maximum of £500.
 Please provide a full cost breakdown when applying.

-Students may apply for an award from the James Diggle Fund, which supports academic and educational activities of students reading Classics, including provision (where appropriate) of copies of the Cambridge Greek Lexicon and the Oxford Latin Dictionary.
+Students may apply for an award from the James Diggle Fund, which supports the academic and educational activities of students reading Classics, including provision (where appropriate) of copies of the Cambridge Greek Lexicon and the Oxford Latin Dictionary.

 Undergraduates have access to the Queens' Undergraduate Engineering Learning Fund (QUELF).
 No application form is required, the Director of Studies in Engineering will advise how to go about making a claim.
 Undergraduates and postgraduates may apply for a Spearing Travel Grant, to promote technical and industrial visits abroad which are not part of normal coursework.
 Preference is given to students studying one of the branches of Engineering.
 Applications should be made using the standard travel grant application form.